debug-ito/Albatross/README.md

 "Uguiss" is the Japanese name for a tiny green bird.
 Uguiss is known for its beautiful voice, which is often heard in spring in Japanese towns and villages.

-In addition, [UGUISS](http://ja.wikipedia.org/wiki/UGUISS) is a Japanese rock band (I'm not familiar with them, though).
+And [UGUISS](http://ja.wikipedia.org/wiki/UGUISS) is a Japanese rock band (I'm not familiar with them, though).

 ## Repository